 Have you wondered about what a Greenway Ranger is and how you can get involved?

-The Ranger reports any maintenance and safety concerns to the Greenways Manager.
+The Ranger reports any maintenance and safety concerns to the Greenways Assistant.
 For emergency situations, the Ranger has direct access to the Fort Wayne Police Department.
-The Police Department as well as the Greenways Manager, provides training to the Ranger.
-Finally, the Ranger is given an ID badge, trash bags, gloves, Rivergreenway brochures, and a Ranger vest.
-Currently, there are 61 Greenway Rangers.
+Volunteers receive training about the trail network, safety concerns to keep an eye out for and general ranger duties.
+Finally, the Ranger is given an ID badge, trash bags, gloves, trail brochures, and a Ranger vest.
+Currently, there are 85 Greenway Rangers.

 Adopt A Greenway

-This program gives citizens an opportunity to make a difference in the community, to meet people and to take ownership in a very valuable community resource.
-As we build more trails in the future, we will need more Rangers to patrol these new additions to the greenways network.
+This program gives citizens an opportunity to make a difference in the community and to take ownership in a very valuable community resource.
+As we build more trails in the future, we will need more groups to adopt these new additions to the trail network.

 Thanks to current participants: